alextanhongpin/frontend/ux.md

 ## Inline editing
 - useful to allow inline real-time editing, when the component is blurred, check the state - if there are changes, update it
 - show an edited label next to the item

+## Back button

+- Perform logout, then press back button.
+- Open multiple tabs, logout from one, the rest is not logged out.
+- Open multiple tabs for a form, edit one.
+Then submit the unedited one.
+- There are plenty of scenario with multiple tabs

+## Time Issue

+- an event will expire in 10 seconds.
+User leave the form for purchasing the ticket events on and submit it the next day.
+If the server did not validate, then the submission can go through
+- setting timeout for forms (must process within 10 minutes or expired, idle state)

+## Online/offline

+User goes to the site/mobile when they are connected.
+When they turn off the wifi, the state is broken/action cannot be submitted.